kjolley/BIGSdb_documentation/appendix.rst

 * =

-  * Case insensitive exact match.
+  * Exact match (case-insensitive).

 * contains

-  * Case insensitive match to a partial string, e.g. searching for clonal complex 'contains' st-11 would return all STs belonging to the ST-11 complex.
+  * Match to a partial string (case-insensitive), e.g. searching for clonal complex 'contains' st-11 would return all STs belonging to the ST-11 complex.

 * starts with

-  * Match to values that start with the search term (case insensitive).
+  * Match to values that start with the search term (case-insensitive).

 * ends with

-  * Match to values that end with the search term (case sensitive).
+  * Match to values that end with the search term (case-sensitive).

 * >